 Choke (inductor L2)

 This limits the power to your induction heater.
 If yours is not oscillating, then you may need more inductance to prevent voltage drop in your PSU.
 You will need to experiment with how much inductance you need.
 Better to have too much, than too little as this will only limit the power of the heater.
 Too little may mean it wont work at all.
+If your inductor core is too small, high current will saturate it and cause too much current to flow and potentially damage your circuit.

 Keep the connecting wires short to reduce stray inductance and interference.
 Long wires add unwanted resistance and inductance to the circuit and can result in unwanted oscillations or poor performance.
 Our 30A power cable is well suited to this.